ldelgado-serrano/mycofier/README.txt

 MYCOFIER 1.0
 1th January 2016
-Mycofier runs by running a perl script wapper around weka.
+Mycofier runs by running a perl script wrapper around weka.
-Weka jar file, perl script, and input file must be in the same directory for it to work
+Once you clone the entire project from git you will end up with the folder "mycofier-master" Weka jar file, perl script, file model (dbnosing_sps.model) must be in this folder for it to work
-The file dbnosing_sps.model is the actual model for the classification and it is also required
 Mycofier requires Java 1.5 or higher and perl.

 USAGE:
 perl MycofierClassificator.pl -infile <fasta file> -outfile <output classification>